ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 For 90% of AI applications, those requirements don't exist.
 So Python's approach wins on speed and ecosystem.

-For the other 10% (the regulated stuff), R's approach is better.
+For the other 10% (the regulated stuff), R's approach is better ( we can build the auditability around in Python easily now).
 But that 10% is a smaller market.

 ## The Open Source Funding Gap

 Let me be blunt about money:

-**LangChain** raised $59M in funding.
+**LangChain** raised $M in funding.
 **AutoGen** is backed by Microsoft Research.
 **CrewAI** has venture backing.

-**ellmer** is maintained by Hadley Wickham as part of his job at Posit.
+**ellmer** is maintained by Posit.
 **tidyllm** is a community experiment.
-**chattr** is a GitHub repo with 200 stars.
+**chattr** is a GitHub repo with few hundred stars.

 That's not an accident.
 It's the result of where venture capital flows.
 AI agents are hot.
-But "AI agents for pharma compliance" is not a hot pitch deck.
+But "AI agents for pharma compliance" is not a hot pitch deck (yet!).
 "AI agents for customer service" is.
 So Python gets the frameworks.
 R gets... what we can build in our spare time.

 ## The Functional Programming Hurdle